McSlow/AWS-reInvent-Recap/presentations/aws-reinvent/index.md

 * S3 Select
 * Glacier Select

-Only retrieve the Data you actually need
+  * Only retrieve the Data you actually need

-* can use standard SQL Statements to select data
+* both can use standard SQL Statements to preselect data

 ---

 ## IOT

-* Amazon FreeRTOS
+* AWS FreeRTOS
   * based on FreeRTOS
 * IOT Device Management
+  * Manage IOT things at scale
 * AWS IOT Analytics
 * AWS IOT 1-Click
+  * assign simple actions to devices
+  * can trigger Lambda functions

 ---